Published on April 8, 2021

 It’s now been 5 months since the Hybrid ConverterNOVO was launched.
 What are some of the objectives for this product?

-For the longest time the Hybrid Converter has been the main product to cover the global heavy market segment, but over time it has become obvious that the European market is different from the North American market in product requirements as well as management systems.
-In the end it is the interaction between the genetics (product) and the environment (feed, housing, density, etc.) that are key to the performance in the barn, and the differences within the global heavy market have been somewhat underestimated.
-With the establishment of a pedigree facility in France, we created a solid base to select a product that is a better fit to European growing conditions, with the launch of the ConverterNOVO product as a first result of these efforts.
+For the longest time the Hybrid Converter has been the main product to cover the global heavy market segment, but over time it has become obvious that the EMEA market is different from the North American market in product requirements as well as management systems.
+In the end, it is the interaction between the genetics (product) and the environment (feed, housing, density, etc.) that are key to the performance in the barn, and the differences within the global heavy market have been somewhat underestimated.
+With the establishment of a pedigree facility in France, we created a solid base to select a product that is a better fit to European and surrounding area growing conditions, with the launch of the ConverterNOVO product as a first result of these efforts.

 The emphasis in the breeding program for ConverterNOVO versus Converter shifted from delivering the highest returns for an integrated company towards a more resilient and durable type of bird, resulting in reduced mortality and culling rates while maintaining competitive processing weights at marketing age.
-The latter is a good fit for the European market with its specific product needs.
+The latter is a good fit for the EMEA market with its specific product needs.
 With many breeder companies being active in poult sales on the free market, sale-able poult production has also been addressed with ConverterNOVO and significant improvements have been achieved in comparison to the traditional Converter product.

 When working with a new product, how do you create performance goals?